Brown Miller Wealth Management LLC Makes New Investment in AT&T Inc. (NYSE:T)

 Other institutional investors and hedge funds have also recently bought and sold shares of the company.
 Voloridge Investment Management LLC raised its holdings in shares of AT&T by 850.8% during the third quarter.
 Voloridge Investment Management LLC now owns 12,181,178 shares of the technology company’s stock worth $347,285,000 after acquiring an additional 10,900,074 shares during the period.
 Morgan Stanley raised its holdings in shares of AT&T by 2.2% during the third quarter.
 Morgan Stanley now owns 75,022,082 shares of the technology company’s stock worth $2,138,879,000 after acquiring an additional 1,628,117 shares during the period.
 Kestra Advisory Services LLC acquired a new stake in shares of AT&T during the third quarter worth $40,784,000.
 UBS Asset Management Americas Inc. raised its holdings in shares of AT&T by 5.0% during the third quarter.
 UBS Asset Management Americas Inc. now owns 26,565,696 shares of the technology company’s stock worth $757,388,000 after acquiring an additional 1,264,483 shares during the period.
 Finally, Maj Invest Holding A S raised its holdings in shares of AT&T by 58.8% during the fourth quarter.
 Maj Invest Holding A S now owns 3,046,742 shares of the technology company’s stock worth $87,622,000 after acquiring an additional 1,128,416 shares during the period.
 Institutional investors own 51.17% of the company’s stock.

 A number of equities research analysts recently commented on the stock.
-Morgan Stanley lowered shares of AT&T from an “overweight” rating to an “equal weight” rating and dropped their price objective for the stock from $36.00 to $34.00 in a report on Thursday, December 17th.
 Royal Bank of Canada dropped their price objective on shares of AT&T from $32.00 to $30.00 in a report on Monday, October 26th.
-KeyCorp lowered shares of AT&T from a “sector weight” rating to an “underweight” rating and set a $25.00 price objective on the stock. in a report on Monday, October 5th.
+Wells Fargo & Company restated an “underweight” rating and set a $25.00 price objective on shares of AT&T in a report on Monday, November 16th.
+Wolfe Research began coverage on shares of AT&T in a report on Monday, October 19th.
+They set a “peer perform” rating and a $31.00 price objective on the stock.
 Raymond James raised shares of AT&T from a “market perform” rating to an “outperform” rating and set a $32.00 target price for the company in a research report on Monday, January 4th.
-Finally, Zacks Investment Research raised shares of AT&T from a “sell” rating to a “hold” rating and set a $33.00 target price for the company in a research report on Thursday, December 10th.
+Finally, Credit Suisse Group decreased their target price on shares of AT&T from $31.00 to $30.00 and set a “neutral” rating for the company in a research report on Tuesday, January 19th.
 Four research analysts have rated the stock with a sell rating, eight have given a hold rating and thirteen have issued a buy rating to the company’s stock.
 The company has a consensus rating of “Hold” and an average price target of $32.36.

 The company also recently disclosed a quarterly dividend, which will be paid on Monday, February 1st.
 Stockholders of record on Monday, January 11th will be given a $0.52 dividend.
 This represents a $2.08 dividend on an annualized basis and a dividend yield of 6.99%.
 The ex-dividend date is Friday, January 8th.
 AT&T’s dividend payout ratio (DPR) is presently 58.26%.